wethod/learning-center-source/content/pipeline/index.md

 ## Timeline

-Sometimes managing your customer’s relations can be difficult if you are working in a team and can lose your track.
+Sometimes managing your customers’ relationships can be difficult if you are working in a team and you can be easily get lost.

-With Wethod you can keep record of all your **customer relationship’s history in a timeline**.
-Everybody in the team can access to and log new activities like:
+Wethod keeps record of all your **customer relationship’s history** in a project timeline.
+Every project has its own project timeline.

+Team members can access this section from the project pipeline.

+You can log activities like:

 * **Calls**
-* **Emails** with addressee, content and files attached.
+* **Emails** with addressee, text and files attached.
 * **Meetings**
 * **Milestones** (coming soon)

 You can also **set reminders** for the future, **add follow ups** of existing events and **tag colleagues** in the event description.

+On the left column you can find this informations about the project:

+* Project tags
+* Customer contact details
+* Project details
+* People working on the project
+* Goal
+* Links to planning, project report and budget.